Quia Sum, Cogito: Chapter 8

 You could borrow one, unless you’re against using community property?

 The use of public property is a concept that the Consensus uses to undermine the pride of ownership.
 It’s an affront to the natural competition people need to thrive.
-The social indoctrination here is different when talking about it in theory vs when trying to blend in, the subtleness is malicious.
-This cannot be organic, it has to be intentional.
+The theory of considering the social indoctrination which we are prepared for is different when trying to blend in.
+The subtlety is malicious but the need for organic interaction demands my participation; I have no doubt that it is intentionally designed to be that way.
 The frustration aimed at the Tendians grows as my hand absently moves to the cuff.
-But I have to continue the act, That would be great!
+But I have to continue to play the part, That would be great!
 Where do I need to go to get one?

 … It seems that Jane is fairly close to you and not using her’s at the moment.
 She is… there… I just sent you the location.
-A ping appears on my AR display mapping the area along with a real time indicator directing me to who I was looking for.
-While not up to the typical CapDem standards, she was still fairly pale – likely of mixed race.
+A ping appears on my AR display mapping the area along with a real time indicator directing me to who I am looking for.
+While not up to the typical CapDem standards, she is still fairly pale – likely of mixed race – with longer hair pulled back in a ponytail.
 Compared to the mix of different skin tones that surrounds us – it is a welcome reminder of the community I’m used to.
-Sitting down about 150 feet away, she is scanning the area and eventually our eyes meet.
-My suspicion that she received a similar ping to mine is confirmed as she starts to move.
+Sitting down about 150 feet away, she scans the area and eventually our eyes meet.
+My suspicion that she received a similar ping is confirmed as she starts to move.
 After waving in recognition, she puts a marker in the book she is reading, and gets up from the table she was sitting at.
-Her clothes are less obnoxious than most other people’s, a burnt orange 3 piece suit accented with a light blue in the style of the early (twenty)90s but she only looked about 17 – too young to have nostalgia… so she must just appreciate the classic look.
+Her clothes are less obnoxious than most other people’s, a burnt orange 3 piece suit accented with a light blue in the style of the early (twenty)90s but she only looks about 17 – too young to have nostalgia… so she must just appreciate the classic look.

 Her book is a study on the comparison of economics of the 19th through 21st centuries.
 I point to it, “Are you studying for a class?”
 The question is unexpected and she stops taking the Communicator off her zygomatic arch to give me an inquisitive look.

 After realizing I’m referencing the tome, she smiles and continues to gift me the small device as we talk.
-“Oh!
+Her speech has an unexpected pep: “Oh!
 Not at all.
 I was just curious about how societies in the past justified their dependency on coercion.
 It just seems so strange, ya know?”

-I thought for half a second, realizing this could be a good chance to figure out how I need to think for today.
+I think for half a second, realizing this can be a good chance to figure out how I need to think for today – a practical example of a social camouflage – I play into her excitement.
 “Doesn’t all society depend on coercion to some degree?”

-She gave me a look of consideration, “how do you mean?”
+She gives me a look of consideration, “how do you mean?”

 Did I already overplay my hand?
 Time to feign ignorance.
 “I’m new here, but aren’t there some jobs here that no one wants to do?”
 As I speak, she nods in understanding.

-As she talks, she begins to accelerate, talking faster and seemingly more comfortable and confident with each word.
+As she talks, her considered language accelerates to dogmatic understanding, talking faster and seemingly more comfortable and confident with each word.
 “I see what you’re saying.
 Yes obviously there are some jobs that require both expertise and are generally not very enjoyable.
 But do you really think it’s ‘coercion’?
 Viclor suggested in 2074 that all a person really wants – after their needs are fulfilled – is to be validated by their society.
-It seems if we are using coercion to mean” she air quotes at this point “‘give more validation to those that go above and beyond what is expected’, then it undermines what the word means.
+That seems to be T8 at least so it seems if we are using coercion to mean” she air quotes at this point (her verbal tempo already challenging to keep up with) “‘give more validation to those that go above and beyond what is expected’, then it undermines what the word means.
 Right?
-When I say coercion, I mean that someone using metaphysical requirements to leverage a” again she mimics quotes “‘fair’ transaction – which is really just slavery at that point” she gives an eye roll for good measure “all justified by a privileged ownership being greater than the survival of an existential other.
+When I say coercion, I mean that someone using metaphysical requirements to leverage a” again she mimics quotes “‘fair’ transaction – which is really just slavery at that point” she gives an eye roll for good measure “all justified by a privileged ownership being greater than the survival of an existential other, T7.
 Of course this gets fuzzy, but we need to at least agree that helping people feel good about themselves because they willingly did something that helps everyone is a good thing, right?”

 This is 3 degrees of indoctrination too far into an ideology I can’t pretend to understand.
 Validation?
 Metaphysical requirements?
 Enslavement?
 These are all decades old ideas which the CapDems have long disregarded as an admission of weakness, not to mention delusional.
-I shouldn’t be surprised that they still have relevance here, but I am.
+I shouldn’t be surprised that they still have relevance here, but it still catches me off guard.
 If this is how everyone thinks, maybe I need to keep to myself.
-“I think I see what you’re saying.
+Hearing my own speech speed, I feel sluggish compared to her enthusiasm “I think I see what you’re saying.
 I do need to run though.
 Thanks for the Communicator.”
 I hold up the device she gave me.
 “Good luck with your search!
 Sounds like you’re on the right track.”

 “Don’t mention it!
 And Thanks!
 Welcome to the 91!”
 She starts to walk away with a slight spring to her step as if she had just gotten done playing a fun game.
-As I drop my forced smile as I look at the semi-metallic object in my hand.
+As I drop my forced smile, I look at the semi-metallic object in my hand.

 Before she gets too far away, I call, “do I give this back to you?”